 The ODQN publishes some of the latest advancements in orbital debris research, offers news and statistics, presents project reviews and meeting reports, and details about upcoming events.

-The NASA Orbital Debris Program Office (ODPO) has taken the international lead in conducting measurements of the orbital environment and in developing the technical consensus for adopting mitigation measures to protect the users within it.
+The NASA Orbital Debris Program Office (ODPO) is a Delegated Program in the Office of Safety and Mission Assurance (OSMA) at NASA HQ.
+The ODPO has taken the international lead in conducting measurements of the orbital environment and in developing the technical consensus for adopting mitigation measures to protect the users within it.
 Located at the Johnson Space Center, the Office continues to develop an improved understanding of the orbital debris environment and measures that can be taken to control debris growth.